cloudflare/doca-bootstrap-theme/README.md

 # How to create your own theme

-**The best way is to fork and modify this repository.** The integration with doca is pretty loose and it makes just few assumptions about your theme.
+**The best way is to fork and modify this repository.** The integration with doca is pretty loose and it makes just a few assumptions about your theme.

 ## React Components